PBearson/Provision-ECC608/README.md

 # Provision ECC608

-This project can be used to generate a private key and certificate sign request (CSR) using the ATECC608A (TrustCustom) crypto chip.
-More information about the chip can be found here: https://www.microchip.com/wwwproducts/en/atecc608a
+This project is used to generate a private key and certificate sign request (CSR) using the [ATECC608A](https://www.microchip.com/wwwproducts/en/atecc608a) (TrustCustom) crypto chip.

 The project assumes you have connected your ESP32-WROOM-32 to an ECC608 through a I2C connection.
 The I2C address, SDA, and SCL pins are 0xC0, 27, and 33 respectively, but these are easily configurable.